Reactive-Query-Lab/reactive-query/README.md

 In modern frontend development, there's a significant gap in libraries that can effectively manage data and automate the processes of managing, caching, and invalidating data in frontend applications while fitting seamlessly into the MVVM architectural pattern.
 Most existing solutions either:

-- Don't follow MVVM principles
+- Don't follow any software architectural patterns principles
-- Lack proper CQS implementation
+- Lack proper single responsibility
 - Don't provide granular control over re-rendering
-- Are framework-specific rather than framework-agnostic
+- Are framework-specific rather than framework-independent

-We created Reactive Query to address these challenges by providing a specialized library that handles all logic related to data manipulation in the Model part of MVVM.
+We created Reactive Query to address these challenges by providing a specialized library that handles all logic related to data manipulation in the Model part of MVVM or any MV*.

 ### Bridge Between Push and Pull Strategies